x00116788/sails-CRUD/README.md

 to run test:
 $ npm test

-alternatively u can use the test.sh in the root of the directory run:
+Alternatively u can use the test.sh in the root of the directory run:
 $ bash test.sh